dr-matt-smith/evote-movie-2020-08-movie-db-table/README.md

     - replace `passpass` with the MySQL root password for your computer system

-NOTE: **UPDATED** (see the library and sample project: [https://github.com/dr-matt-smith/pdo-crud-for-free-repositories](https://github.com/dr-matt-smith/pdo-crud-for-free-repositories)) the library now uses '.env' files like this:
+NOTE: **UPDATED** (see the library and sample project: [https://github.com/dr-matt-smith/pdo-crud-for-free-repositories](https://github.com/dr-matt-smith/pdo-crud-for-free-repositories)) the library now uses `.env` files like this:

 ```env
 MYSQL_USER=root